-The decision-makers will deliberate in a closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
-The decision-makers will make findings of fact and determinations using a preponderance of evidence standard.
-The decision-makers will reach a decision by majority vote.
-If the Respondent is found responsible, the decision-makers will determine the appropriate sanctions.
+The decision-maker may deliberate in a closed session, with or without the advisory committee, to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
+The decision-maker will make findings of fact and determinations using a preponderance of evidence standard.
+If the Respondent is found responsible, the decision-maker will determine the appropriate sanctions.

-If the decision-makers determine that Respondent is responsible for Sexual Harassment, they will deliberate further to determine appropriate sanctions.
+If the decision-maker determines that the Respondent is responsible for Sexual Harassment, they will deliberate further to determine appropriate sanctions.
 The University may implement any of the Supportive Measures outlined above at any time before or after any finding of responsibility.
 However, disciplinary sanctions and remedies may only be implemented after a finding of responsibility.
 Such sanctions and remedies may range from verbal warnings or mandatory training to employment termination for faculty, administrators, and support staff, and from verbal warnings or mandatory training to expulsion for students.
-The Title IX Coordinator and Director of Institutional Equity is responsible for the effective implementation of any remedies.